 - Melt 4 ounces of pure chocolate.
 Spoon over marshmallow.

 - Top with crushed graham crackers.

-My toasted s’more chocolate chip cookies are similar, but I use mini marshmallows and larger chunks of graham crackers.
-I also have a recipe for super easy s’more cookie bars, too!
+My toasted s’mores chocolate chip cookies are similar, but I use mini marshmallows and larger chunks of graham crackers.
+I also have a recipe for super easy s’mores cookie bars, too!
+And for my fellow peanut butter lovers out there, you’ll love these s’mores peanut butter cookies (made from the same base dough as my favorite peanut butter cookies).
+Can’t forget my s’mores rice krispie treats either.
 If you can s’mores-ify it, I’ve done it.

 Can I Make These Cookies Ahead?